edenlabllc/rmk/docs/backward-compatibility.md

 rmk update
 ```

-#### For previously created project repositories for AWS cluster provider
+#### For previously created project repositories for the AWS cluster provider

 > For correct migration, be sure to follow the steps in strict order.

-1. On the current RMK version download private Age keys if early not do it.
+1. Download private Age keys in the current RMK version if you haven't done it earlier.

    ```shell
    rmk config init --github-token=<GitHub_PAT>
    ```

+   > Skip this step if you lack administrator permissions for the selected `AWS` account.

 2. Save the path to the private Age keys storage directory to an environment variable.